 Which car brands support Android Auto?

 As with CarPlay, the number of manufacturers signed up to Android Auto is always on the increase.
-As of January 2016, Android Auto currently has 38 manufacturers signed up, including Audi, Ford, Mercedes-Benz, VW and Volvo.
+As of May 2018, Android Auto has 73 manufacturers signed up, with support for over 400 models from the likes of Audi, Ford, Mercedes-Benz, VW and Volvo.

-Depending on the car manufacturer, the system will either come as standard or, more likely, will be available as an optional extra, either on its own or as part of a specific technology pack.
+Depending on the car manufacturer, the system will either come with the car or as an optional extra, either on its own or as part of a specific technology pack.
+More and more car manufacturers are throwing in Android Auto and/or Apple CarPlay as standard.

 How do you connect Android Auto?